 EDUC 4425/5425: Foundations of Bilingual/Multicultural Education EDUC 5635: Sociolinguistics and Education EDUC 8615: Language Issues in Education Research

-Director (appointed), Scholars of Color Transitioning into Academic Research Institutions (STAR) Mentoring Program, Literacy Research Association (2016 – present)
+Director (appointed office), Scholars of Color Transitioning into Academic Research Institutions (STAR) Mentoring Program, Literacy Research Association (2016 – present)

-Chair (elected), Bilingual Research Special Interest Group of the American Education Research Association (2013 – 2014)
+Chair (elected office), Bilingual Research Special Interest Group of the American Education Research Association (2013 – 2014)

-Program Chair (elected), Bilingual Research Special Interest Group of the American Education Research Association (2012 – 2013)
+Program Chair (elected office), Bilingual Research Special Interest Group of the American Education Research Association (2012 – 2013)